BBPRANEETH/Codsoft_Artificial_Intelligence/README.md

 Developing a TIC-TAC-TOE AI involves creating a program that can play the game intelligently against a human opponent.
 Here’s a step-by-step outline to approach this task:

 1. Game Representation
 Board Representation: Decide how to represent the TIC-TAC-TOE board in your programming language.
-Common choices include using a 3x3 matrix or a flat array of 9 elements.

-Player Representation: Define constants or variables to represent the players (e.g., X for the human player and O for the AI).
+Common choices include using a 3x3 matrix or a flat array of 9 elements.Player Representation: Define constants or variables to represent the players (e.g., X for the human player and O for the AI).

 2. Game Logic
 Winning Conditions: Implement logic to check for winning conditions after each move (three in a row horizontally, vertically, or diagonally).